modio/modio-docs/public/en-us/game-management/monetization/how-it-works.md

 ### Sales originating from external platforms (Steam, PlayStation, Xbox, etc.)

-Player purchases tokens from an external platform (Steam, PlayStation store, Microsoft Store, etc).
+Player purchases tokens from an external platform (Steam, PlayStation Store, Microsoft Store, etc).
 The price is still $0.01 per token.
 In this example, we’ll again assume the sale of a token pack of 1000 tokens for $10.

 The external platform would charge 30% of that, leaving $7.
 Platforms rate vary, for example Epic Game Store would only charge 12%, but for this example we’ll assume a 30% rate which is the standard for Steam, PlayStation or Xbox.
 The studio will then get the remaining $7 paid directly to them by the platform as royalties.